 We start with the lion – a huge thing, in cast iron, purportedly the largest single cast iron statue made in Victorian times, which I cannot confirm.
 It is perfectly sited on an elevated plinth in a small park, with the remains of buildings associated with Reading Abbey as a backdrop.
 The lion is snarling, his long tail whipping out and downward, caught in a pose striding majestically forward.
 The head, framed by the mane, is naturalistic, the body with stylised, emphasised muscles.
 It dates from 1886, and is the memorial to the men of the Berkshire Regiment (66th) who fell at Maiwand in the Afghan war of 1880.
 Excellent.
 (Lots more statues of lions on this page.)

 Simonds’ other work is in very different vein.
-We have a few monuments – the Queen Victoria figure also in Reading, a bronze portrait statue of Frederick Tollemache in Grantham, a stirring figure in a heavy cloak, a portrait bust of the engineer Bazalgette on the Victoria Embankment he created constraining the Thames in London, and some less familiar figures elsewhere.
+We have a few monuments – the Queen Victoria figure also in Reading (picture above left), a bronze portrait statue of Frederick Tollemache in Grantham, a stirring figure in a heavy cloak, a portrait bust of the engineer Bazalgette on the Victoria Embankment he created constraining the Thames in London, and some less familiar figures elsewhere.

 The Goddess Gerd, the Northern Aurora.